AMR applications across industries

 Autonomous mobile robot applications in picking

-Anyone who has observed a picking shift knows how much walking is involved.
+Anyone who has observed a picking shift knows how much walking is in dvolved.
 Workers can cover kilometers in a single day.

 AMR applications reduce that unnecessary movement.
 In many facilities, robots now bring shelves or totes to stationary workers.
 In others, they guide pickers along the shortest path possible.